dmknght/rkcheck/README.md

 - `./rkscanmal --list-dirs /path/dir/1 /path/dir/2`

 ## To scan processes
 ClamAv has no process scanner.
 This process scanner is a custom scanner using Yara engine.
-This custom engine uses the method PID Buster (called by Sandfly security) which does brute force all possibld PID number to scan hidden ProcFS.
+This custom engine uses the method PID Buster (called by Sandfly Security) which does brute force all possibld PID number to scan hidden ProcFS.
 To scan list of processes, run command:
 - `./rkscanmal --list-procs pid1,pid2,pid3`.
 Pid is process id and must be a number.
 To scan all running processes inside system, run command: